vram-guild/fluidity/README.md

 # Introduction
 Fluidity is a game Resource Storage and Transport API for Fabric toolchain.
 ## Purpose
+Provide a consistent and comprehensive API for storage and transport of any quantifiable in-game resource, with excellent performance and flexiblity of scale and usage.
 ## Features
+Resource type registry with pre-registered types for Items and Fluids High resolution/large-Fraction
 ## License
 ## Status
 ### Relationship to fabric api